moby/moby/docs/sources/userguide/dockerlinks.md

 in the target container to enable programmatic discovery of information related to the source container.

+First, Docker will set an environment variable called `DOCKER_LINKS` whose value will be a space separated list of alias containers that this container is linked to.

-First, Docker will set an `<alias>_NAME` environment variable specifying the alias of each target container that was given in a `--link` parameter.
+For each linked container (or alias), Docker will then set an `<alias>_NAME` environment variable specifying the full alias of each target container that was given in a `--link` parameter.
 So, for example, if a new container called `web` is being linked to a database container called `db` via `--link db:webdb` then in the `web` container would be `WEBDB_NAME=/web/webdb`.

+Additionally, Docker will set an `<alias>_PORTS` environment variable whose value will be a space separated list of ports that are exposed by the linked container.
+Each port will be of the form `<port>/<protoco>`.
+For example, if `webdb` container's port 80 is exposed via tcp/ip, then `WEBDB_PORTS=80/tcp` would be set.

 Docker will then also define a set of environment variables for each port that is exposed by the source container.
 The pattern followed is: